One of the documents we recommend every nonprofit have in place is a 12 to 18-month communication plan.

 Benefits of a Communication Plan

-- A documented strategy marks one of the biggest differences between effective content marketers and those who fail, according to research cited by Social Media Examiner.
+- A documented strategy marks one of the biggest differences between effective content marketers and those who fail, according to research cited by the Content Marketing Institute.

 - A plan helps keep the communication team on the same page and your messaging consistent.